TheThingsNetwork/docs/_content/gateways/troubleshooting/legacy.md

 ### Filtering packets

-In LoRaWAN, a device doesn't connect to a specific gateway - it **joins a network**, and a gateway only relays RF packets received to the configured network server, which then handles activating devices and transmitting messages regardless of the gateway it was transmitted through.
+In LoRaWAN, there's no concept of devices connecting to gateways - a device **joins a network**, and a gateway only relays RF packets received to the configured network server, which then handles activating devices and transmitting messages regardless of the gateway it was transmitted through.

-The legacy packet forwarder doesn't filter received uplinks based on the network, and transmits all received packets to the Things Network (which will then filter packets, and drop packets from other networks).
+The Semtech UDP Packet Forwarder doesn't filter received uplinks based on the network, and transmits all received packets to the Things Network (which will then filter packets, and drop packets from other networks).
 It is not possible to select which packets the packet forwarder should transmit.

 ## Downlinks issues

 ### The gateway doesn't receive any downlink

-If a gateway that isn't registered on the Things Network connects anyway using the legacy packet forwarder, the Things Network will accept upcoming uplinks - however, the Things Network won't use that gateway for downlink transmission.
+If a gateway that isn't registered on the Things Network connects anyway using the Semtech UDP Packet Forwarder, the Things Network will accept upcoming uplinks - however, the Things Network won't use that gateway for downlink transmission.

 If you notice that your gateway isn't being sent any downlink, it could be that: